-Vaidavians on barricades
+Vaidavians on the barricades

-In 2020, in anticipation of the 30th anniversary of the 1991 barricades, Vismants Priedīte shares a story about the participation of locals in these historical events.
+In 2020, in anticipation of the 30th anniversary of the 1991 barricades, Vismants Priedīte shares the story of the participation of local residents in these historical events.

-The departure of the barricade guards to the capital was closely coordinated with the management of the LTF Valmiera district branch, but upon arrival in Riga - with the heads of the barricade organization center.
-The guards of the barricades were transported to the shifts by Uldis Paltiņš and Valdis Jansons.
-The heavy agricultural machinery of the collective farm did not go to Riga.
+The barricade guards' departure to the capital was closely coordinated with the leadership of the Valmiera district branch of the LTF, and after their arrival in Riga – with the leaders of the barricade organization center.
+The barricade guards were transported in shifts by the collective farm drivers Uldis Paltiņš and Valdis Jansons.
+The collective farm's heavy agricultural machinery did not go to Riga.

-Historian Vismants Priedite
+Historian Vismants Priedīte

 Related timeline